Litberg

 The Litberg is, at 65 metres above sea level (NN), the highest point in the district of Stade, Germany.
 It lies about 2.5 kilometres south of Beckdorf in the municipality of Sauensiek.
-The Litberg is small hill covered with birch, pine, willow and alder, which was formed from an Ice Age moraine.
+The Litberg is a small hill covered with birch, pine, willow and alder, which was formed from an Ice Age moraine.
 It forms a protected area on the geest west of the Harburg Hills.

 Access

 The hill can best be accessed from the south, from the town of Sauensiek, or from the north, starting from Beckdorf or its subdistrict of Goldbeck.
 From the east, one can also start from the village of Regesbostel.

 Views

 The summit is located in the middle of the forest, so the best views are from the edge of the forest during the ascent and from the 25 m high observation tower, which was built in October 2008 at the summit.
 In clear conditions you can see the Hamburg TV tower and Köhlbrand Bridge on the horizon.
 In addition, there are good views over the geest all around the area.